paspao/paspaola.it/_posts/2021-05-18-QuarkusStreamingApp.md

 * 1 Kafdrop instance (easy way to give a look inside the Kafka topic/instance etc)
 * 1 Streaming app (described in this article)

+Through Kafdrop you can verify the content the Kafka topics.
+The first topology described here is commented at line 142 of _it.paspaola.quarkus.streaming.StraminApp_ class, I have leaved active only the last one.

+Thank you a lot for reading and let me know if something it's not so clear.